pkol92/ShopList/README.md

 ### Tips

-- its allowed to use any helpers libraries, components or frameworks available in NPM
+- its allowed to use any helpers libraries, components or frameworks that will help make a work done